1. Home

 Knowing how to move your body is another key component in managing knee osteoarthritis to maintain ideal physical function and reduce pain.

-Poor body mechanics can have a negative effect on movement, potentially leading to pain in other joints related, such as the opposite knee, the hips, or the back.
+Poor body mechanics can hurt the movement, potentially leading to pain in other related joints, such as the opposite knee, the hips, or the back.
 Likewise, good body mechanics can help relieve stress on the knee joint and offer relief.

 Body mechanics are also important with other common activities like squatting and lifting.
 When squatting, for example, allowing your knees to move forward past your toes can cause knee pain and eventual injury.
-If you have knee pain, it may be better to shift your weight back more during your squat to avoid this stress.
-(5)
+If you have knee pain, shifting your weight back during your squat may be better to avoid this stress.5

-If you find yourself limping due to knee pain, a cane may also help you maintain daily physical function with a little extra support.
+If you are limping due to knee pain, a cane may help you maintain daily physical function with extra support.
 This change may only be necessary for walking longer distances and can be temporary until symptoms are better managed.

 Weight Loss

 Weight loss should be one of the first things to consider for knee osteoarthritis.
-Force absorbed by your knee joint can be up to three-to-six times your body weight, based on the activity you are performing.
-(4)
+Force absorbed by your knee joint can be up to six times your body weight, based on your activity.4

-Losing only ten pounds could reduce the impact on your knee joint by 30-60 pounds, leading to a reduction in knee pain while slowing the progression of your osteoarthritis symptoms.
+Losing only ten pounds could reduce the impact on your knee joint by 30-60 pounds, reducing knee pain while slowing the progression of your osteoarthritis symptoms.

 Knee Braces

-In some cases, a brace will provide external support so that you can remain active and reduce the risk of further injury.
-Many knee braces (such as knee sleeves) also provide compression to the joint to help reduce or manage swelling.
+Sometimes, a brace will provide external support to remain active and reduce the risk of further injury.
+Many knee braces or sleeves compress the joint to help reduce or manage swelling.

 Heat or Cold